Newick Church of England Primary School

 Everyone Can Do Maths!

-We firmly believe that everyone can do maths.
-A mathematical mindset across the whole community means all children can access and enjoy mathematics, applying their mathematics to the real world.
-Our mission is that everyone can achieve, growing children's potential through high expectations.
+We firmly believe that everyone can learn and enjoy mathematics.
+A lifelong mathematical mindset across the whole Newick community means all children can thrive in maths.
+Through being taught a rich, carefully sequenced curriculum, everyone can achieve a deep and connected understanding of mathematics, which they can apply and communicate in the real world to enhance their lives.
 We promote maths as a fun, enjoyable subject, which is relevant to real life.

 Curriculum Aims